 Detective Yoo-jin is resolved and tempered.
 She’s composed yet strong-willed.
 Focused on justice, every choice she makes becomes a deeply personal need to make sure that her name isn’t added to the list of people who failed Sohee.
 And when she breaks, we do too.
 In that, Detective Yoo-jin is a cathartic character.
 She carries your care and rage as she carries her own.

 Next Sohee is a painful watch.
-The tone’s rapid descent from hope to despair hurts to experience and yet, it shines a bright light on class inequities and the pressure to succeed even before you’ve become a full adult.
-We watch Sohee have her life taken from her one moment at a time and as an audience, we have no way to save her.
-Sohee’s pain grows and grows and the use of silence in those moments of suffering are louder than any rousing score.
+The tone’s rapid descent from hope to despair hurts to experience, and yet, it shines a bright light on class inequities and the pressure to succeed even before you’ve become a full adult.
+We watch Sohee take her life from her one moment at a time, and as an audience, we have no way to save her.
+Sohee’s pain grows and grows, and the use of silence in those moments of suffering is louder than any rousing score.
 Next Sohee sinks into you and doesn’t let you come up for air.

 Next Sohee is terrifyingly poignant as worker exploitation rises across the world.
 Stark and unyielding, July Jung’s storytelling presents a masterclass in atmosphere and emotion.
 To be so delicate and yet so forceful with a story is not an easy task, and yet, Jung succeeds.

 Next Sohee has its North American premiere at Fantasia International Film Festival 2022.